This is an article in the series on Death, Eternal Life, and Eternal Torment.

-The third angel warns that people who accept the mark of the beast will be tormented in fire and brimstone and that the smoke of their torment goes up forever and ever (Rev 14:9-11).
-This article provides six reasons that this is NOT eternal torment:
+Abstract: People with the mark of the beast will be tormented in fire and brimstone and the smoke of their torment goes up forever (Rev 14:9-11).
+This is symbolic language.
+For example, They will be tormented in Christ’s presence and He will not remain forever in hell.

 Revelation does not use the word “hell,” but the third angel (Rev 14:9) warns the people of the world (Rev 14:6) that a person who accepts the mark of the beast: